-One interim strategy is to file multiple Hague applications, perhaps divided foremost along unity lines, with the intent of protecting the most designs possible, in multiple territories, for the best price.
-For example, an "EU-Plus" Hague application featuring five designs (35 figures) in the same Locarno Class could designate the EU, Switzerland, Turkey, Norway, Iceland and Ukraine, and would cost approximately US\$2500 in official fees to file (with the hope that attorney fees and additional costs would be limited).
+One interim strategy is to file multiple Hague applications, perhaps divided foremost along unity lines, in the hope of protecting the most designs possible, in the most territory possible, for the best price.
+An "EU-Plus" Hague application, for example, featuring five designs (35 figures) in the same Locarno Class might designate the EU, Switzerland, Turkey, Norway, Iceland and Ukraine, and would cost approximately US\$2500 in official fees to file (with the hope that attorney fees and additional costs would be limited).
 Additional "Plus" Hague applications could be filed for "similar" Hague jurisdictions.